 Lady Gaga: And you know, Anderson, for the first couple of weeks that I saw Tony since COVID, he called me, "Sweetheart."
 But I wasn't sure he knew who I was.

-In rehearsals this July, she found new ways to connect and communicate with her old friend - when asking him questions she'd keep it simple.
+In rehearsals last July, she found new ways to connect and communicate with her old friend - when asking him questions she'd keep it simple.

 Lady Gaga: For example, if I were to say, "Tony, would you like to sing 'Love for Sale,'" he'll say, "Yeah."
 And if I say, "Tony, would you like to sing 'Love for Sale' or 'It Don't Mean a Thing if it Ain't Got That Swing,'" he might not have as easy of a response.